Photo by Monkey Business Images via Canva.com

 Reconsider Your Buy vs. Rent Formula Before Each Move

 Between each family's individual differences and the location change, there is little room to bank on using the Buy Vs. Rent formula that worked previously.
 This is when using an online calculator can shed light on your particular set of circumstances.
-This information, coupled with guidance from a real estate agent, will help your family assess a comfort level with buying or renting a home, while taking into account current financial and emotional strengths and weaknesses.
+This information, coupled with guidance from a real estate agent, will help your family assess a comfort level with buying or renting a home, while considering current financial and emotional strengths and weaknesses.

 By Dawn M. Smith

-Back to top
+back to top